microsoft/qsharp-compiler/src/VSCodeExtension/BUILDING.md

 - Compiling the TypeScript for the extension itself.
   This step is automatically invoked when debugging the extension from within VS Code.

-To set up the build pre-requisites, we require to run `bootstrap.cmd` from the root folder of the repository.
+To set up the build pre-requisites, we require to run `bootstrap.ps1` from the root folder of the repository.
 This in particular creates `package.json` from `package.json.v.template`, which specifies all of the dependencies that must be installed in order for the TypeScript comprising the VS Code extension to successfully compile and run.

 Once `package.json` exists, Node.js dependencies can be installed: